 These three types of learning get exponentially more complex to translate in computer terms, but yet they represent simple, binary ways of thinking.
 Breaking down information and action into simple elements enables computers to comprehend them and work with them.
 This creates a very different challenge to the game designers and programmers – instead of scripting behaviors in an area, they need to teach the system about the rules of the world around them, and then let the system “understand” how best to use them.
 The large drawback is the total forfeiture of the first big advantage of fixed systems we listed above, namely to control the behavior of the entities.
 If the system is poorly constructed, and the rules of the physical world aren’t translated properly to the system, then the entities will behave chaotically (Garbage-in-garbage-out rule).

 Building and training the systems to go through the various ways of learning is the main challenge of a technology like the EHE, but we believe the final outcome is well worth the effort.

-In the next article, I will expand on what I believe are the roles & effects of emotions and personality on learning, decision making process & explain further on the concept of common core knowledge.
+In the next article, I will expand on what I believe are the roles and effects of emotions and personality on learning, decision making process and explain further on the concept of common core knowledge.

-Thank you for reading & I look forward to hearing your thoughts on the matter.
+Thank you for reading and I look forward to hearing your thoughts on the matter.